MicrosoftDocs/Devices-docs/surface/unenroll-surface-devices-from-semm.md

    - To use a Recovery Request (Reset Request) saved to a USB drive as a file, use the USB drive to transfer the file to the computer where Microsoft Surface UEFI Configurator will be used to produce the Reset Verification Code.
 The file can also be copied from the USB drive on another device to be emailed or transferred over the network.
    - To use the Recovery Request (Reset Request) as text, simply type the text directly into Microsoft Surface UEFI Configurator.

-To create a Surface UEFI reset package:
+To create a Surface UEFI reset request:

 1. Open the [Surface IT Toolkit](surface-it-toolkit.md) and go to the **UEFI Configurator** section.
 2. Select the **Recovery Request** to initiate the unenrollment process for Surface devices from SEMM (Surface Enterprise Management Mode).